-- (A) The purpose of suspension or debarment of a person or business from contracting opportunities or from conducting business with a public body is to protect the County's interest and to protect the integrity of the County's procurement process from such person or business who has displayed improper, unethical, or illegal conduct while under a relationship with the County, based on sufficient documentation obtained that such conduct has occurred.
-See § 200.10(G)(1) of these regulations regarding meaning of "under a relationship". - (B) Suspension or debarment actions are discretionary actions.
+(A) The purpose of suspension or debarment of a person or business from contracting opportunities or from conducting business with a public body is to protect the County's interest and to protect the integrity of the County's procurement process from such person or business who has displayed improper, unethical, or illegal conduct while under a relationship with the County, based on sufficient documentation obtained that such conduct has occurred.
+See § 200.10(G)(1) of these regulations regarding meaning of "under a relationship".

+PROCUREMENT REGULATIONS No.: 200 ETHICS AND GENERAL BUSINESS PRACTICES

+- (B) Suspension or debarment actions are discretionary actions.
 Suspension sanctions shall be imposed for less serious offenses while debarment sanctions shall be imposed for more serious offenses.
-The head of Procurement Services in consultation with the Director of Finance and the County Attorney shall determine the sanction and time period of the sanction which shall be imposed against such person or business.
+The Chief Procurement Officer in consultation with the County Attorney shall determine the sanction and time period of the sanction which shall be imposed against such person or business. - (C) Debarment sanctions shall be in writing and shall describe the reasons for such action and the start date of the debarment.

-Subject: PROCUREMENT REGULATIONS ETHICS AND GENERAL BUSINESS PRACTICES

-- (C) Debarment sanctions shall be in writing and shall describe the reasons for such action and the start date of the debarment.
 A written notice of pending action must be issued to such person or business, including information about the appeals process.
 Such notice shall be mailed certified/receipt requested or delivered in person and a receipt of the notice obtained from such person or business. - (D) The County shall give such person or business that is accused of improper, unethical, or illegal conduct, an opportunity to appeal such sanctions to the County Executive within fourteen (14) calendar days after receipt of such notice.
 The County Executive's decision may be appealed within fourteen (14) calendar days of the date of the decision to the Board of County Supervisors.
 The Board of County Supervisors will determine, not later than the second regularly scheduled Board of County Supervisors meetings after delivery of the appeal, what action or process will be allowed for further appeal, if any.
-The Board of County Supervisors' decision whether to suspend or debar such person or business shall be final. - (E) Based on the seriousness of the offense, the suspension period shall not exceed one (1) year and the debarment period shall not exceed three (3) years. - (F) Suspension or debarment sanctions do not relieve the person or business of its responsibilities for any existing obligations to the County. - (G) Causes for suspension or debarment sanctions include, but are not limited to, the following. - Any conduct deemed improper or unethical by the head of Procurement Services, or deemed illegal conduct by Law Enforcement, while under a relationship with the County.
+The Board of County Supervisors' decision whether to suspend or debar such person or business shall be final. - (E) Based on the seriousness of the offense, the suspension period shall not exceed one (1) year and the debarment period shall not exceed three (3) years. - (F) Suspension or debarment sanctions do not relieve the person or business of its responsibilities for any existing obligations to the County. - (G) Causes for suspension or debarment sanctions include, but are not limited to, the following. - Any conduct deemed improper or unethical by the Chief Procurement Officer, or deemed illegal conduct by Law Enforcement, while under a relationship with the County.
 For purposes of this section "under a relationship" means a person or business responding to a County solicitation or who is under contract with the County; - 2.
-Failing to disclose a condition constituting a conflict of interest by any officer, director, owner, or partner when responding to a solicitation; - 3.
-Misrepresentation(s) in a bid or proposal to appear responsive or responsible; - 4.
-Bribery or attempting to bribe a County employee(s) for procurement favors.
+Failing to disclose a condition constituting a conflict of interest by any officer, director, owner, or partner when responding to a solicitation;